jlangch/venice/README.md

 final Venice venice = new Venice();

-// redirect stdout to the <null> device venice.eval(
+// redirect stdout to the null device venice.eval(
     "(println [1 2])",
     Parameters.of("*out*", null));

-// capture stdout within Venice script and return as result System.out.println(
+// capture stdout within the script and return it as the result System.out.println(
     venice.eval(
         "(do (with-out-str (println 1) (println [4 5])))"));

-// capturing stdout preserving script result final CapturingPrintStream ps = CapturingPrintStream.create();
+// capturing stdout preserving the script result final CapturingPrintStream ps = CapturingPrintStream.create();
 System.out.println(
     venice.eval(